Miguelus373/Game-Finder/README.md

    npm start
     ```
 - This will start a local server that you can access with [This Link](http://localhost:8000/) on your browser

+## Testings

+> This project has unit tests for most of the logic.
+Follow these steps to run them:

+- First you will need a local copy of this project (folow the [Installation](##installation) section).

+- Once you have this project up and runnig, CD into the Game-Finder folder and run
+    ```
+   npm run test
+    ```
+- This will run all tests and show you the results

 ---